amartinsec/BadBird-C2/README.md

 ## Transfer of Data
 When a canary token is triggered, it logs information about the request.
 BadBird C2 works by passing data through the triggered tokens and reporting mechanism.
-Using this method, there are two major limitations that BadBird C2 has to follow to maintain stability:
+Using this method, there are two major limitations by using the platform:
 - Data for a triggered token must have an encoded length of less than 7000 characters.
 - A token can only be triggered around 50 times.

-BadBird C2 abides by these limitations by splitting large responses into chunks and having the C2 Server reassemble.
+BadBird C2 works around these limitations by splitting large responses into chunks and having the C2 Server reassemble.
 If the amount of alerts gets too high or a response has to be chunked, the C2 Server will request a new token and update the implant.

 <br>